 Typical delivery trucks before the automobile caught on in the Yakima Valley. courtesy of J L Whitnall collection

 Toward the 30s autos and trucks soon replaced horses.
 However it would be a while until electricity would be brought into the Yakima Valley.
 Kerosene distribution continued into the 40s until the completion of the Bonneville and Grand Coulee Dams.

-To the right is the Teapot landmark, a gas station in Zillah WA a few miles north of the museum.
-Even though the gas station is long gone Zillah residents took pride in preserving their history.
+To the right is the Teapot National Historic Site landmark, a gas station in Zillah WA a few miles north of the museum.
+Even though the gas station business is long gone, Zillah residents took pride in preserving their history by moving and refurbishing the building.
+The teapot now serves as a visitors center for the community of Zillah.
 Courtesy of the J L Whitnall collection